 How Does a Hot Water Heater Work?

-Have you ever wondered how a hot water heater works?
-After all, water heaters are one of the many great inventions of our modern world.
+Water heaters are one of the many great inventions of our modern world.
 The ability to have hot water on command is vital to living a happy and healthy life.
 We need our hot water heaters to do all the essentials like cooking and cleaning but also for soothing and enjoyment.
 In our busy lives it can be easy to forget about our hard-working home appliances.
-However, it’s important to know what type of water heater is providing for your family and to know about how it works.
+However, it’s important to know what type of water heater is providing hot water for your family and to know about how it works.
 Knowing what you have is vital to keeping it running longer and keep your home running smoothly.
-This is why we at McClain Bros. thought it would be a good idea to explain exactly how a hot water heater works.
+This is why here at McClain Bros. thought it would be a good idea to explain exactly how a hot water heater works.

 There are three main types of hot water heaters: tankless, gas, and electric.
 Each one may have some different variants on them but for the most part, they will classify as one of these three types.
 Gas and electric water heaters are similar in that they are a storage-based style, whereas tankless functions differently.
 Which you guessed it right, tankless water heaters have no tank.